-We also provide genetic testing and counseling for patients and families with a history of heart disease or other conditions that can cause arrythmias.
-We are experienced in working with patients who have arrythmia due to a genetic component.
+We also provide genetic testing and counseling for patients and families with a history of heart disease or other conditions that can cause arrhythmias.
+We are experienced in working with patients who have arrhythmia due to a genetic component.
 For patients who may need additional genetics services, we work closely with the physicians in the Pediatric Cardio-Genetics Clinic.
 We also consult with the Fetal Heart Program team on treatment planning for complex fetal arrhythmias for families whose babies may be diagnosed before birth.

-Treatment for arrythmias
+Treatment for arrhythmias

 Treatment will depend on your child’s individual condition.
 Treatment may include:

 - Implantable devices that help the heart to beat regularly, including: